gudesantana/gudesantana/README.md

 ## Sobre Mim

-🥋 A black belt guy.
+🥋 A black belt guy
-🏍️ A motorclicle guy.
+🏍️ A motorclicle guy
-🎙️ A PodCaster guy.
+🎙️ A PodCaster guy
-🎙️ A DevOps guy.
+🎙️ A DevOps guy
 😊 A good guy!

 ## Tem mais